-Let us create multiple collections on Visual Studio Online
+Let us create multiple collections on Visual Studio Team Services

 As an organization with 25+ developers and 15+ ongoing/supported projects for several customers, we need the ability to group our team projects into different project collections.